jmagraken/Elevator-Sim/README.md

 ### See ```Elevator_Report.pdf``` for extensive details on functionality, simulation results, and the broader implications for elevator scheduling.

 ElevatorSim.py is a discrete-event simulation of elevator behavior in an office building over the course of one workday.
-It is an agent-based simulation in which each agent is an occupant of the building whose elevator utilization is realistic and stochastic, modelled off of data collected by Kuusinen et al. (2011).
+It is an agent-based simulation in which each agent is an occupant of the building.
+Agents' elevator utilization is realistic and stochastic, modelled off of data collected by Kuusinen et al. (2011).
 Simulated elevators may use one of two commercially standard *scheduling algorithms*, which are algorithms that determine the elevator that services a passenger's request when they push a button in the hallway.

 To conduct a simulation, instantiate the ```Building``` class:
 ### ```Building(number_of_floors, number_of_elevators)```